sebastiansledz/IT-notforprofit/README.md

 * [Security](security.md "Find a breach within your services")
 * [Miscellaneous](miscellaneous.md "Various web things")

-> If your organization have a programmer/admin in house, share with him/her following link, it's a curated list of resources for programmers and admins:  [Free for dev](https://github.com/ripienaar/free-for-dev).
+> If you have a programmer/admin in house, share with him/her following link, it's a curated list of resources for programmers and admins:  [Free for dev](https://github.com/ripienaar/free-for-dev).

 Have an idea to extend the list?
 Pull requests are wery welcome.

+**Peace :)**